Let Go and Stay Joyful

 What I am trying to emphasize is that the people whom you spend much time with reflect who you are and certainly can influence who you will become.
 You need a foundation that helps you grow and thrive, supports you to become who you are, and influences you in a positive, healthy way, before you could be healthy and strong enough to be a positive influence yourself.

 If you have discovered that certain individuals do not share your values or virtues, gently let go of them.
-Your time and energy is very limited.
+You have a limited amount of time and energy.
 Spend this limited time and energy with people who give you acceptance, kindness, and encouragement.
 This will help you thrive, and in turn will help other people thrive too!

 A proverb that reflects the core of sociology.
 It literally means that “proximity to cinnabar makes you red, and proximity to ink makes you black.”
 That is, the environment that you choose to be in has great influences on you.